KuzmaCurry/Aligning-Language-Models-Using-Multi-Objective-Deep-Reinforcement-Learning/README.md

 **Revised Paper**
 ================

-The revised paper is provided as can be seen in Revision.pdf
+The revised paper is provided as can be seen in **Revision.pdf**<br>
+Revision parts are highlighted in red.
 <br><br>

 **Dataset**
 ===
 **Reward Models Datasets**